techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ## Step 4: Select your agent routing options

 > [!IMPORTANT]
-> Call presentation to agents may conflict with Location Based Routing restrictions.
+> Call presentation to agents may conflict with Location-Based Routing restrictions.
 In this case, the agent receives a call toast but can't answer the call.
 This condition continues until another agent is available to answer the call, the caller hangs up, or the Call queue timeout condition occurs.
-For information on Location Based Routing, see [Plan Location-Based Routing for Direct Routing](./location-based-routing-plan.md).
+For more information on Location-Based Routing, see [Plan Location-Based Routing for Direct Routing](./location-based-routing-plan.md).

 **Routing method** determines the order in which agents receive calls from the queue.